Skip to page content

 How long before I feel better?

-Your renal doctor will prescribe enough EPO to slowly increase your haemoglobin levels closer to normal.
-This may take several weeks.
-Once your haemoglobin has reached the target level set by your renal doctor, they may need to adjust your dosage.
 Sometimes, a break from EPO may be possible, but if you have kidney failure, the anaemia is likely to come back if treatment is stopped.
 Regular blood tests will be needed to monitor your progress.

 How quickly will EPO work?

-EPO will start to work straight away, but it could be a few weeks before you feel the benefit.
+EPO will start to work straight away but it could be a few weeks before you feel the benefit.
 The dose will be worked out so that your haemoglobin does not rise too quickly or by too much as this could cause unwelcome side effects.

 Will EPO affect my diet?

 You may feel better because of your EPO treatment and want to eat more, but you should keep to any special or recommended diet.
-If you have any questions please ask your dietician.
+If you have any questions, please ask your dietician.

 Will I need more tests?